svw26/G4Jy/README.md

 A server for distributing the overlays, and component cutouts, for the G4Jy Sample can be found here: \
 http://mwa-web.icrar.org/gleam_4jy/q/form

-The above interface is good for exploring the sample, but users wishing to download images for multiple sources may prefer to do this through a Python script.
+The above interface is good for exploring the sample, but users wishing to download images for several sources may prefer to do this through a Python script.
 In which case, please do the following.

 1. ```cd``` into your chosen working directory
 2. Type ```git init```